StefanSamba/cookiecutter-fastapi/README.md

 endpoint name: analyze_text

 Done, your project is ready for use.
 See readme in your project for more details on how to run it.

-## Roadmap

-Ideas for releases in the future:

-- Availability as private package

 ## Contributing